pdfforge/go-eventsourcing/README.md

 }
 ```

-It's possible to change how often the projections poll the event store for new events.

-* **Pace** - Default is every 10 second.
+The pace of the projection poll can be changed with the `Pace` property.
+Default is every 10 second.

-It's possible to trigger the projections to run to the end by:
+If the pace is not fast enough for some senario it's possible to trigger a poll.

 `TriggerAsync()`: Triggers all projections in the group and return.

 `TriggerSync()`: Triggers all projections in the group and also wait for the projections to finish.

 #### Race